craftercms/docs/source/reference/project-tools/studio/publishing-assets-in-external-storage.rst

      |

-   To see more information on the Blob Stores configuration, see :ref:`newIa-blob-stores-configuration`
+   To see more information on the Blob Stores configuration, see :ref:`blob-stores-configuration`

 #. **Copy assets in** ``live`` **to** ``staging`` **in external storage**